 As you near retirement age, you may find yourself at something of a crossroads.
-You’ll be glad to say goodbye to 50-plus-hour weeks, but you’re not ready for your accounting career to come to a screeching halt.
-What are retired accountants to do?
+You’ll be glad to say goodbye to 50-plus-hour workweeks, but you’re not ready for your accounting and finance career to come to a screeching halt.
+But what jobs for retirees should you consider?

-You want something that makes use of your abilities, appeals to your interests and is flexible enough to match a more relaxed lifestyle.
-Meeting new people and learning new things would be nice, too.
-You may also need to keep earning to supplement your IRA or 401(k) savings, or you’re facing financial challenges.
+You want to find retirement jobs that make the best use of your abilities and appeal to your interests.
+But you also want them to be flexible enough to match a more relaxed lifestyle.
+Perhaps you’d like to work remotely, for example.
+Meeting new people and learning new things might be among your priorities, too.
+Or maybe you’re aiming to supplement your IRA or 401(k) savings and increase your financial security.

 Retirees have long enjoyed seasonal work, as it tops up their income without tying them down with a year-round commitment.
 An obvious way for retired accountants to land a seasonal job is to sign up with a tax preparation company.
-A staffing agency specializing in accounting can also help you find seasonal work, such as helping organizations with year-end closing.
+A talent solutions agency specializing in accounting and finance recruiting can also help you find seasonal work, such as helping organizations with year-end closing.

-But it doesn’t have to be seasonal.
-Temporary and part-time accounting jobs are an increasingly attractive option in today’s labor market.
-It’s a myth that temp work is just for entry-level positions.
-You can find work ranging from part-time bookkeeping help for a growing company to interim management duties for a CFO on leave, and from short-term work to temp-to-hire situations, where a part-time position becomes full time.
+But it doesn’t have to be seasonal work.
+Accounting jobs that are contract roles are an increasingly attractive option in today’s labor market.
+It’s a myth that these opportunities are only for professionals seeking entry-level roles.
+Contract jobs for retirees can include everything from part-time bookkeeping help for a growing company to interim management duties for a chief financial officer (CFO) on leave.

 2. Consulting gigs

-As a seasoned professional, you’re familiar with webinars and online tutorials.
-What if you were on the other side of the screen?
-Platforms such as Skillshare and Lynda.com allow you to create video training courses, which are then available to their subscribers.
+Many institutions are looking for instructors for virtual learning opportunities, too.
+You might also want to take your expertise to the virtual realm through online learning communities, like Skillshare and Lynda.com, where you can create video training courses that are then available to subscribers of the platform.
 Each time someone watches your lesson, you get a commission.
-One of the best parts about this job for a retired accountant is the passive income: You do the work once but earn money each time the video is viewed.
+One of the best parts about this retirement job option is the passive income: You do the work once but earn money each time the video is viewed.

-If you have a comfortable nest egg and don’t need to make money on the side, consider working pro bono.
+If you have a comfortable nest egg and do not need to worry about bringing in additional income during retirement, consider working pro bono.
 You can find volunteer accounting work in virtually any field that requires money to operate.
-Opportunities range from balancing the books at the local dog shelter to serving as treasurer for a neighborhood association’s fundraiser.
-With so many nonprofits not being able to afford an accountant’s salary, former finance professionals can stay busy during retirement by volunteering their services.
+Balancing the books at the local dog shelter to serving as the treasurer for a neighborhood association’s fundraiser are just some examples of the opportunities you might find.